-The AMC is satisfied that the medical program of the University of Western Australia substantially meet the approved accreditation standards.
+The AMC's finding is that the medical program of the University of Western Australia substantially meets the approved accreditation standards.

-The 6 March 2020 meeting of AMC Directors agreed:
+The 10 March 2023 meeting of AMC Directors agreed:

-(i) that the four-year Doctor of Medicine (MD) of the University of Western Australia, Faculty of Health and Medical Sciences is granted accreditation for two and a half years to 31 March 2023, subject to the following conditions, and AMC monitoring requirements including satisfactory progress reports; and a follow-up assessment in 2022.
+- (i) that the four-year Doctor of Medicine (MD) of the University of Western Australia, Medical School is granted accreditation for two years to 31 March 2025, subject to satisfying AMC monitoring requirements including monitoring submissions and addressing accreditation conditions. - (ii) That this accreditation is subject to the University of Western Australia providing evidence that it has addressed the outstanding conditions from the 2019 reaccreditation assessment in the specified monitoring submissions as set out below.